intamixx/bgp-tools/README.md

 cnic_looking_glass.pl: Perl Script to generate AS-Paths from Looking Glass RIPE Data

 cnic_pfx_list_from_as.pl: Perl Script to generate Cisco IOS-Like Prefixes List for Filtering peering on IXP

+pfx2as_get.py: Download latest ipv4 / ipv6 pfx2as routeview files from http://data.caida.org and
+create single pfx2as file for pmacct AS number lookup